To,

 7. INTERNAL CONTROL SYSTEMS AND RISK MANAGEMENT STRATEGY

-procedures commensurate with its size and the nature of the business.
-The internal control
+its size and nature of its business.

 8. CHANGE IN NATURE OF BUSINESS

-9. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION BETWEEN THE END
+9. MATERIAL CHANGES AND COMMITMENTS AFFECTING FINANCIAL POSITION BETWEEN THE END OF THE

-OF THE FINANCIAL YEAR AND DATE OF REPORT
+FINANCIAL YEAR AND DATE OF REPORT

 10. SUBSIDIARY, JOINT VENTURE AND ASSOCIATE COMPANIES